 Further reading: How to qualify for a small business card

-I’ll share a few quick small business ideas which can earn you bonus miles & points!
+I’ll share a few quick small business ideas which can earn you bonus miles & points.

 For tips and tutorials on becoming a rideshare driver, I’d recommend checking out The Rideshare Guy.

-- Chase Ink Business Preferred – 3X Chase Ultimate Rewards points on shipping, travel, internet, cable and phone services, advertising purchases made with social media sites, and search engines (up to a maximum of $150,000 in combined purchases per account anniversary year)
+You’ll be able to earn bonus points on shipping expenses with a card like the Ink Business Preferred® Credit Card.
+You’ll earn 3 Chase Ultimate Rewards points per dollar on shipping, travel, internet, cable and phone services, advertising purchases made with social media sites, and search engines (up to a maximum of $150,000 in combined purchases per account anniversary year)